TheeKingZa/FITlicious_Co/README.md

 To ensure Fitlicious Co. ranks well on search engines, we’ve implemented the following:

-1. **Keyword Research**: Targeting relevant search terms like "Kota," "Bunny Chow," "Healthy Meals," and "Kasi Bites"
+1. **Keyword Research**: Targeting relevant search terms like "Kota," "Monday Madness," "Healthy Meals," and "Kasi Bites"
 2. **Meta Descriptions & Tags**: Optimized for each page for better discoverability.
 3. **Backlink Building**: Developing partnerships to improve our domain authority.